Aims of the Cambridge Clarion Group

 On a fundamental moral and humanitarian level, the killing of people is wrong whether they are citizens of the United States or citizens of Afghanistan.

 The United States government has been dropping 15,000 lb fuel-air bombs on Afghanistan.
-These bombs create a fireball one mile in diameter burning at 5,500 °C (Kim Sengupta, Independent 7 November 2001)
+These bombs create a fireball one mile in diameter burning at 5,500 °C ( 'Daisy Cutter' bombs dropped on Taliban caves, Kim Sengupta, Independent 7 November 2001)

-There is an eye-witness account of the horror of Afghan people treading on the unexploded bomblets (Justin Huggler Independent 27 November 2001) .
-He was nearby when an old man and a fifteen year old boy fell victim to one in Khanabad.
+There is an eye-witness account of people treading on the unexploded bomblets ( Legacy of civilian casualties in ruins of shattered town, Justin Huggler Independent 27 November 2001) .
+The reporter was nearby when an old man and a fifteen year old boy fell victim to one in Khanabad.

 "We were picking our way through the bombed-out ruins of Khanabad when we heard the explosion.
 When we got there, struggling through the collapsed remains of houses, an old man sat in his blood blinking and shaking his head in bewilderment.
 Beside him, a 15-year-old boy lay bleeding and unconscious".